Losant/losant-docs/docs/applications/webhooks.md

 # Webhooks

-Webhooks are defined HTTP endpoints within the Structure Platform that can be used to trigger workflows from external sources.
+Webhooks are defined HTTP endpoints within the Losant Platform that can be used to trigger workflows from external sources.

 ## Viewing Webhooks